frunox/acodersquest-dev/src/posts/02_CB-use-markdown.md

 postUid: postUid1
 postId: 1
 title: Post Title
+slug: slugified-post-title
 date:  April 1, 2021
 author: Whoever
 summary: Write an attention-getting summary here...
 keywords: markdown parse-md react-markdown firestore
 filename: filename.md
+imageName: []
+imageUrl: []
 ---
 ## Start the Content Here
 ...
 ```

 The _title_, _date_, _author_ and _filename_ lines are standard metadata.
 The _postId_ is used to sort an array of all the posts in descending order so the most recent post is at the top.
 The _keywords_ are used to search for posts from the entire list.
-I'll explain _postUid_ and get into the code in a future post.
+I'll explain _postUid_, _imageName_ and _imageUrl_ when I get into the code in a future post.

 This format is known a _YAML Front Matter_.
 There seem to be some advanced packages for working with it, but _parse\-.md_ is simple, and that's where I'm at now.